Do you need a Bat Survey for a planning application in London in 2021?

 Bats and Planning Permission in London

 Well, it certainly isn’t to ignore the issue.
-Bellway Homes was criminally prosecuted and fined £600k in January 2021 for the destruction of a bat roost on a site in Greenwich.
+Bellway Homes was criminally prosecuted and fined £600k in January 2021 for the destruction of a bat roost on a development site in Greenwich.
 And they already had a planning consent.
-If you’re not even at that stage yet, then the rest of this article contains vital information if you have been asked by your LPA to get a bat survey in London.
+If you’re not even at that stage yet, then the rest of this article contains vital information if you have been asked by your local planning authority (LPA) to get a bat survey in London.

 London’s #1 Bat Surveyors – Hundreds of reviews can’t be wrong!

-Of course, all eight species of 17 that breed in the UK are legally protected, as are their roosts from disturbance and destruction (roost), harm and killing (animals).
-This doesn’t mean that bats can or should stop you from achieving your development ambitions; it just means that there’s a protocol to follow.
+Of course, all eight species of 17 that breed in the UK are legally protected under Schedule 2 of the Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981, as are their bat roosts from disturbance and destruction (roost), harm and killing (animals).
+This doesn’t mean that, because your development will affect bats, you will inevitably be obstructed from achieving your development ambitions; it just means that – in line with the Wildlife and Countryside Act 1981 and the Conservation of Habitats and Species Regulations 2017 – there’s a protocol to follow.

 Here’s what that looks like.

 Step one is to get a baseline report done.
-This takes the form of a preliminary roost assessment (often called a phase one or scoping bat survey).
-This is a physical survey and desk study exercise.
+This first stage takes the form of a preliminary roost assessment (often called a PRA, phase one or scoping bat survey).
+This is a physical survey and desk study exercise, and if other European protected species are found at this point, the surveyor will suggest a potentially wide variety of protected species surveys or ecological services.

 The desk study looks at the proximate landscape and habitat connectivity, as well as taking in data from DEFRA and Natural England, and London Bat Group.

-The goal is to critically assess the impact on a potential roost’s destruction, in terms of how it would disperse local bat populations within the subject site to the wider setting, as well as historic (licenced) roost destructions that maybe in turn, dispersed their own bat population to within the subject site.
+The goal is to provide effective habitat management and critically assess the impact on a potential roost’s destruction, in terms of how it would disperse local bat populations within the subject site to the surrounding land, as well as historic (licenced) roost destructions that maybe in turn, dispersed their own bat population to within the subject development site.

 In truth, this rarely (but certainly not never) turns up surprise information that might significantly affect the sensitivity of what you’re planning to do.

 The physical survey is very simple, too.
-There’s an assessment of three criteria that could trigger bat emergence surveys (often called ‘nocturnal’ or ‘dusk and dawn’ surveys) or allow your planning application to progress unhindered.
+There’s an assessment of three criteria that could trigger bat emergence surveys (often called ‘nocturnal’ or ‘dusk and dawn’ surveys, and formally known as bat emergence and re-entry surveys (BERS)) or allow your planning application to progress unhindered.

-In the majority of cases, bat emergences surveys are not recommended.
-The physical element of your initial bat survey seeks to assess the following: bats; physical evidence of bat activity; and features on the exterior of the buildings that could be habitat, or very actually are habitat.
+In the majority of cases, bat emergence surveys are not recommended.
+The physical element of your initial bat survey seeks to assess the following: bats; physical evidence of bat activity (such as feeding remains); and features on the exterior of the buildings that could be habitat, or very actually are habitat.
+A BERS assessment takes place at dusk or dawn and requires the ecologist to monitor likely entry and exit points using expert observance and specialist equipment such as bat detectors to monitor bat activity and determine present bat species on the site.

 You can find out much more about preliminary bat surveys in a 15-minute video that explains literally, literally everything there is to know about the survey so you can pass go and collect your two hundred dollars here.